WHAT IS A SERVICED APARTMENT IN VIETNAM?

 - Running water (fixed fee, often inexpensive)

 - Drinking water

-Some serviced apartments also provide hotel-like services, like laundry and ironing, concierges, restaurant and room service.
+Some serviced apartments also provide hotel-like services, like laundry and ironing, concierges, restaurant, and room service.

-In Vietnam, serviced apartments buildings almost always include 24/7 security guards.
+In Vietnam, serviced apartment buildings almost always include 24/7 security guards.
 They will look after your motorbike and the premises.
 When this is not the case, then you may access the building using a security code, a key card, or a fingerprint access door.

-It is worth knowing that most apartments buildings in Vietnam have a curfew in place after 10 or 11 pm.
+It is worth knowing that most apartment buildings in Vietnam have a curfew in place after 10 or 11 pm.
 You will need to ring and call the security guard to open the door and access the building after curfew time.